formancehq/docs/oss/ledger/numscript/multi-destination/index.md

 First, we're sending half of the 75 coin payment to `leslieknope`.
 Notice that 75, being an odd number, doesn't split evenly in half.
 Numscript is smart about this, and rounds amounts in a way that avoids rounding errors.
 Because `leslieknope` is listed first, they will get the coin that remains after evenly subdividing: They will receive 38 coin.

-:::info Numary Ledger uses integer math
+:::info Formance Ledger uses integer math
 [Floating point numbers are too imprecise for finance](https://www.youtube.com/watch?v=yZjCQ3T5yXo).
 Numscript avoids this problem by only using integer math for dividing payments up.
 The reference docs have [more detail on about Numscript's rounding algorithm](/oss/ledger/reference/numscript/rounding/).
 :::